jerdog/talk-devex-disaster-to-delight-slidev/slides.md

 </v-click>

 <!--
 Small teams have a natural advantage when it comes to DevEx.
 They're often more agile and can implement changes quickly.
-Focus on lightweight tools and processes that promote collaboration and knowledge sharing: [click]shared comms platform for quick questions and updates.
-Implement a simple CI/CD pipeline to automate testing and deployment.
-Create clear and concise documentation.
+Focus on lightweight tools and processes that promote collaboration and knowledge sharing: [click]So focus on:
+- shared comms platform for quick questions and updates.
+- Implement a simple CI/CD pipeline to automate testing and deployment.
+- Create clear and concise documentation.
 These small steps can make a big difference.
 -->

 ---